SENG-350-2024-fall/Team7/MilestoneOne.md

 ![Use Case Diagram](Patient_UCD.png)

-**Figure x:** A Use Case Diagram describing the Mister Ed system from the perspective of the Admin actor.
+**Figure x:** A Use Case Diagram describing the Mister Ed system from the perspective of the Patient actor.

 <br>**Table x**: Register/Login Use Case.
 | Use Case                | Register/Login     |